-Example accounts are below:
+Examples of accounts mapped are shown below:

-Reviewing and Sending COGS invoices to your accounting system
+Reviewing and sending COGS invoices to your accounting system

 When the settlement has been refreshed you can click Review to see the details of the COGS for that period, and send the data to your accounting system.
 The COGS invoices will appear below the usual Sales and Fees invoices, you will see one or two invoices depending on whether the settlement period spans more than one month.

 Each Amazon settlement is processed, the quantity of product sold is calculated and the cost value of the product is consolidated into invoices in the same way as the sales and fees.